zbp18/HaHA/README.md

-Slimmer, faster version of the bot, with some minor new features
+HaHA: the Happy Humour Assistant chatbot that helps people learn to laugh.

+The humour detection model can be accessed from .
-Please download the models for emotion and empathy classification from https://drive.google.com/drive/folders/19uh2aIyxqzS-4LiagBouu6YuPYiOvaDz?usp=sharing and place them into your local 'model' subfolder before running the backend locally
+The models for emotion and empathy classification can be accessed from https://drive.google.com/drive/folders/19uh2aIyxqzS-4LiagBouu6YuPYiOvaDz?usp=sharing but they are not needed to run the bot as the scores are pre-computed.